 The CA-Special Third Division issued a Resolution dated 3 July 2019 which denied the MR for lack of merit.
-Defendant-appellant filed a PR to the SC.
+Defendantappellant filed a PR to the SC.

 On October 16, 2019, the First Division of the Supreme Court has issued a Resolution, without giving due course to the PR, resolved to require the respondent FPIC to Comment thereon (not to file a motion to dismiss) with ten (10) days from notice.
 On February 3, 2020, FPIC filed its Comment to the defendant's PR.
-The PR has been submitted for decision.